High-tech stretcher helps emergency workers

 “The size of Americans brought this on,” said Will Chapleau, a 41-year paramedic and director of performance improvement at the American College of Surgeons.
 “It got to the point where injuries began to increase along with the increasing weight of our patients.
 A complicating factor is that people of that kind of size tend to be sicker, so they have lots of interactions with our services.”

 Stony Brook University Hospital and Northwell Health, which handle thousands of ambulance calls a month, have switched to automation.
-So have volunteer organizations such as the Bay Shore Fire Department and Huntington, which answers 6,000 calls a year.
+So have volunteer organizations such as the Bay Shore-Brightwaters Rescue Ambulance and Huntington, which answers 6,000 calls a year.
 All six of its ambulances are equipped with automatic stretchers.

 “Two-hundred-fifty to 300-pound folks are very common out there,” said Eric Niegelberg, associate director of operations for emergency services and internal medicine at Stony Brook.
 Add to that the roughly 80-pound weight of a typical stretcher: “Without a power system, you’re asking our crews to lift 300 pounds, 400 pounds plus into an ambulance . . .
 We’re going to get hurt if we do that.”